IBM-Bluemix-Docs/ComposeForScyllaDB/dashboard-overview.md

 ### Maps
 These address translation maps can be used in applications that require high-availability and can use auto-discovery to find nodes in the cluster.
 They translate the external portal addresses to the internal cluster addresses for client drivers that use this feature.

-### SSL Certificate
+### Socks and Nodetool

-Your Compose {{site.data.keyword.cloud_notm}} service provides you with an SSL certificate that you can use to connect to your database.
+In order to enable nodetool administration of Scylla, the service comes with an SSH capsule configured as a SOCKS proxy.
+You need to add an SSH key to your deployment in order to use the proxy.
+You can find out more in [Using Nodetool](./scylla-nodetool.html).

 ## Instance Administration API